 Next on the list is a book that’s like a sleep whisperer – unlocking the secrets of newborn sleep patterns.
 Say goodbye to those head-scratching moments of ‘Why is my baby awake at 3 AM again?’

 100% Cotton Newborn Swaddle

 And last but not least, we’ve got the superstar swaddle – the snug-as-a-bug lifesaver that gently hugs your little one for a secure snooze.

 To Wrap It Up

 The first several months with your newborn are both INCREDIBLE and exhausting.

-For the most part, newborn sleep noises shouldn’t cause you to worry.
-This is just a phase that won’t last forever.
-Soon enough, your babe will be sleeping peacefully through the night without making a peep!
+For most, newborn sleep noises shouldn’t cause you to worry.
+They’re merely a passing phase, that will fade into the background as your little one grows.
+Before you know it, those peaceful nights of uninterrupted sleep will become the NORM.
+Ahh, your babe will be sleeping peacefully through the night without making a peep.

 Do you have anything to add or share about newborn sleep noises that weren’t covered in this post?
 Let me know in the comments below.
-We could all use a little help along the way. 🙂
+Your input means a lot and helps other fellow parents who read this post!

 About The Author